planetfederal/lib-mapboxgl-qgis/README.md

 To use the library in your QGIS plugin, just add the `mapboxgl.py` file to your plugin folder, so it can be imported and used.

-To export your project to mapboxgl format, do the following:
+To export your project to Mapbox GL format, do the following:

 ```python
 import mapboxgl
 mapboxgl.projectToMapBox(folder)
 ```

 where `folder` must the destination folder where you want the resulting files to be created.
+Only layers that are visible will be exported.
+Disabled layers will  not get exported.

 Calling the above method will generate the following content in the specified folder: